alessiopelliccione/angular/adev/src/content/guide/templates/binding.md

-# Binding dynamic text, properties and attributes
+# Binding dynamic text and properties

 In Angular, a **binding** creates a dynamic connection between a component's template and its data.
 This connection ensures that changes to the component's data automatically update the rendered template.